Kirin J. Callinan: 2008–present: Solo career

 2019 saw Callinan co-writing and producing songs in a production duo alongside Mac Demarco, producing Julian Casablancas & The Voidz' singles "Did My Best" and "The Eternal Tao 2.0" and working on Hubert Lenoir's second LP Pictura de Ipse: Musique Direct among others.

 Back in Australia, Callinan also begun working alongside Australian-Ghanaian rapper Genesis Owusu, co-writing 2021's Smiling with No Teeth album, contributing vocals and guitar.
 Smiling with No Teeth would go on to win Album of the Year, Best Hip Hop Release, and Best Independent Release at the 2021 ARIA Awards as well as the J Award for Australian Album of the Year, and in March 2022, the Australian Music Prize.

 In 2021, Callinan launched his own record label, Worse Records – a subsidiary of US label Terrible Records, releasing French Canadian artist Hubert Lenoir's 2022 Polaris Prize shortlisted second album Pictura de Ipse: Musique Direct as well as one-off single "New Music Friday", by his own manufactured conceptual boy band "Seconds Flat" and Jack Ladder & the Dreamlanders' lead single "Astronaut" from the album Hijack!.

 On Valentine's Day, 14 February 2022, Kirin released the first single "...In Absolutes" and its accompanying music video co-directed with Kiwi director Oscar Keys, apparently shot in Callinan's New Zealand residence.

+In July 2023, Callinan appeared on Kim Dracula's debut album A Gradual Decline In Morale featuring on the song "Are You?"

 In October 2023, Callinan released "Eternally Hateful" and announced his fifth studio album If I Could Sing.